-I am an experienced researcher specialising in qualitative and participatory research methods.
-For the past 10 years I have worked in the social sector where I have developed expertise in carrying out creative research and producing innovative and imaginative outputs.
+Alice is an experienced researcher specialising in qualitative and participatory research methods.
+For the past 12 years she has worked in the social sector where she has developed expertise in carrying out creative research and producing innovative and imaginative outputs.

-Prior to becoming a consultant I worked for the Institute for Public Policy Research (IPPR) as a Senior Research Fellow (Qualitative Research Lead).
-I specialised in immigration policy, migrant integration and community cohesion.
+Prior to becoming a freelance consultant Alice worked for the Institute for Public Policy Research (IPPR) as a Senior Research Fellow leading on the Institute’s qualitative research.
+She specialised in immigration policy, migrant integration and community cohesion.

-From 2014-2015 I carried out a secondment at The Young Foundation.
-I designed a creative programme of ethnographic and participatory research for Amplify – a movement of regional transformation based in Northern Ireland.
+From 2014-2015 Alice carried out a secondment at The Young Foundation.
+She designed a creative programme of ethnographic and participatory research for Amplify – a movement of regional transformation based in Northern Ireland.

-I was awarded a distinction for my Masters in Human Rights at the London School of Economics and Political Science and a 2:1 for my BA in Law and French from The University of Sheffield.
-I am a fellow of the Royal Society of the Arts.
+Alice was awarded a distinction for a Masters in Human Rights at the London School of Economics and Political Science and a 2:1 for a BA in Law and French from The University of Sheffield.
+She is a fellow of the Royal Society of the Arts.

 “Alice is one of the most talented researchers I have had the pleasure to work with at the Young Foundation.
 Her specialisation on creative methodologies makes her work unique and beautiful to watch.”
 Gorka Espiau, Director of Innovation for Cities and Regions at The Young Foundation

 “Alice played a vital and energising role in creating IPPR’s first graphic novel, Be Here Now.
 Not only did she gather a fascinating set of personal stories, but she also provided a strong, coherent over-arching structure and narrative, which meant that the creative process that followed worked smoothly and effectively.
 Alice’s vision and careful preparation is evident in the final product, which we remain very proud of.”
 Mark Ballinger, Publications Manager, Institute for Public Policy Research